mapbox/mapboxgl-jupyter/docs-markdown/utils.md

 numStops | number of intervals

 ## create_radius_stops
-Convert a data breaks into a radius ramp
+Convert a Python list of a data domain (such as `[0, 1, 5, 100, 10000]`) into a radius ramp between a minimum and maxium radius value.

 ### Params
 **create_radius_stops**(_breaks, min_radius, max_radius_)